TakeLab/podium/docs/source/preprocessing.rst

    >>> print(moses(text))
    A _very_ spaced sentence

 By default, MosesNormalizer is a pretokenization hook, which means it expects a single string as an argument.
-We can cast it to a post-tokenization hook by setting ``as_pretokenization=False`` in the constructor.
+We can cast it to a post-tokenization hook with the :func:`podium.preproc.as_posttokenize_hook` helper function that transforms the built-in pretokenization hooks to post-tokenization hooks.
 As a result, the hook now expectes two arguments.

 .. code-block:: python

+   >>> from podium.preproc import as_posttokenize_hook
-   >>> moses = MosesNormalizer(language="en", as_pretokenization=False)
+   >>> moses = as_posttokenize_hook(moses)
    >>> raw_text = None
    >>> tokenized_text = ["A        ","         _very_","     spaced  "," sentence"]
    >>> print(moses(raw_text, tokenized_text))